 When you share a bathroom with a partner, it’s inevitable that you’re going to end up sharing more than just toothpaste.
-Our bodies are constantly crawling with bacteria — some good, some bad — and the bathroom, a room dedicated as it is to both dampness and nudity, is the perfect place to swap them back and forth.
+Our bodies are constantly crawling with bacteria — some good, some bad — and the bathroom, a room dedicated to both dampness and nudity, is the perfect place to swap them back and forth.
 We’ve already looked at what germs you’re passing around when you share a toothbrush, but that’s something most of us only ever do in an emergency.
 Loofahs, on the other hand — along with sponges and those little plastic poufy things — are much more readily shared between couples, or even roommates, so we took a look at exactly what’s living on them.
 Spoiler alert: It’s not good.

 First up, let’s talk about the germs that you pick up on an average day.
 Everything you touch on a regular basis is covered in them: 90 percent of the paper bills in your wallet have traces of fecal matter on them — same goes for 96 percent of shoes.
 Half of all credit cards have tested positive for MRSA.
 Your gym bag contains everything from Aspergillus mold to E. coli.
 Every square inch of your cell phone contains roughly 25,000 germs.
 Your skin has a built in defense against some of this stuff, but still: *Shudder.* Thank God for regular showers, right?
 And especially that loofah you use to scrub all the dirt and grime away each day.